How To Grow Dombeya Seminole – The Florida Hydrangea

 Unlike other Dombeyas, the Dombeya Seminole has an upright flower.
 Since the flowers stay on the plant past the growing season, you will need to prune them off to maintain the appearance of your Dombeya Seminole.

 This plant does not deform with pruning, and you can shape it like a hedge, a screen, or a border.
-It’s decorative and compliments most gardens.
+It’s decorative and complements most gardens.

 Fertilizer

-These plants appreciate the occasional fertilizer, but be sure not to overdo it.
+These plants appreciate the occasional fertilizer but do not overdo it.
 Too much nitrogen can harm the flowers, even if they improve the appearance of the cordate leaves.

 Fertilize them early in the growing season, which runs from late fall to early spring.
 The flowers look their best in the middle of winter.